 Myth: There's no diversity in cinema.

-Reality: Providing access to the broadest possible array of voices is one of the School of Cinematic Arts primary objectives.
-To this end, the school has established scholarships and grants to provide financial assistance.
+Reality: Providing access to the broadest possible array of voices is one of our primary objectives.
+To this end, the School has established scholarships and grants to provide financial assistance.
 We have also expanded our academic opportunities to include the most diverse slate of course offerings possible.
-Another key element in this effort is that our faculty themselves come from widely varying backgrounds with profession experiences and interests that let them to provide guidance and inspiration for their students.
+Another key element in this effort is that our faculty members come from widely varied backgrounds, with professional experiences and interests that allow them to provide a unique level of guidance and inspiration to their students.

 Myth: Cinema instructors haven't worked for years in the industry.